 Temporary Fencing

-The Contractor shall supply and install temporary fast fencing, a minimum 2.0 m high, as shown on the Contract Drawings and/or as directed by the Consultant.
+The Contractor shall supply and install temporary fast fencing, as shown on the Contract Drawings and/or as directed by the Consultant.

 Fast fencing material shall be chain link type and erected to the satisfaction of the Consultant.